fbpx

 The model generates a final output, which is a sequence of words that forms the answer to the prompt.

-Strengths of ChatGPT
+Strengths of the AI technology of ChatGPT

 • ChatGPT is a large language model that has been trained on a massive dataset of text data, allowing it to understand and generate human-like text.